 Regulations Pertaining to Student Records

-The District’s policy of students’ and parents’/guardians’ privacy rights to academic records is in compliance with Student Record Regulations under the authority of Chapters 71, 71B, and Chapter 76 of the Massachusetts General Laws.
+The District’s policy of students’ and parents’/guardians’ privacy rights to academic records complies with Student Record Regulations under the authority of Chapters 71, 71B, and MGL c.
+76.

 Access to Student Records